The Bernardi process and torsor structures on spanning trees: The Bernardi map is bijective

 \section{The Bernardi map is bijective}

-Let $S(G)$ denote the set of spanning trees of $G$ and let $B(G)$ denote the set of break divisors of $G$, which is canonically isomorphic to $\Pic^g(G)$.
+Let $S(G)$ denote the set of spanning trees of a graph $G$, and let $B(G)$ denote the set of break divisors of $G$, which is canonically isomorphic to $\Pic^g(G)$.
 As in the previous section, we fix a pair $(v,e)$ consisting of a vertex $v$ and an edge $e$ adjacent to $v$.
-In this section we give a new proof of the fact that the map $\beta := \beta_{(v,e)} : S(G) \to B(G)$ is bijective by explicitly constructing a left inverse $\alpha_L$ and a right inverse $\alpha_R$ to $\beta$.
-It follows {\em a posteriori} that $\alpha_L = \alpha_R$ and both are two-sided inverses to $\beta$, which is therefore a bijection.
+In this section we give a new proof of the fact that the map $\beta := \beta_{(v,e)} : S(G) \to B(G)$ is bijective by explicitly constructing an inverse map $\alpha$.